 We have planned our own curriculum content, to ensure full coverage and delivery of Curriculum 2014 through topics which our pupils have requested and which are relevant and of interest to them.
-Our curriculum is consistently broad and balanced for every child, with a wealth of opportunities and experiences to fully engage in cross-curricular teaching and learning.

 The curriculum is in a two year cycle so that within each phase they work together and show progression of skills.
 The curriculum is regularly reviewed at phase and whole school levels, with feedback from pupil and parental voice.
 All stakeholders therefore have ownership of the curriculum at Woodfield Primary School.

 Children entering the Foundation Stage at Woodfield Primary School have a range of different experiences and a variety of skills and interests that they bring with them to school.
 To ensure that our early year’s curriculum is effective, it is carefully structured with quality teaching of skills that builds upon what children already know and can do.
 We promote learning through play and plan around the needs and interests of children giving them the opportunity to learn about the world around them.
 Children have rich and stimulating experiences through our well planned and well organised learning environment.
 We believe that children develop rapidly during the early years-physically, intellectually, emotionally and socially.
 Therefore, our practitioners ensure that all children feel included, secure and valued.
 Planning is based around childrenâ€™s interests and loose seasonal topics.

 Teaching and learning is strongly underpinned by the Characteristics of Effective Learning:

 - playing and exploring children investigate and experience things, and have a go

 - active learning children concentrate and keep on trying if they encounter difficulties, and enjoy achievements